Kraków bid for the 2022 Winter Olympics: Big events in Kraków

 In 2000 Kraków were chosen by the European Union as the European Capital of Culture.
 In 2012, during UEFA European Championship none of the events were held in Kraków, although English, Dutch and Italian teams chose the city as their base-camp.
 Kraków Arena will be one of the venues hosting the 2014 FIVB Volleyball Men's World Championship tournament.
 Kraków also bid to host events of 2015 European Capital of Sport (lost to Turin).
 In 2016 World Youth Day will be organized, with approximately 1 million expected attendance.
 In the same year 2016 European Men's Handball Championship will be co-organised in Kraków.

 Winter sport events in Zakopane

 Zakopane hosted Winter Universiade twice: in 1993 and 2001.
-Regullary FIS Ski Jumping World Cup is organised at the Great Rafter.
+Regularly FIS Ski Jumping World Cup is organised at the Great Rafter.
 In 2000 Biathlon European Championships were hosted here as well.
 In 1929, 1939 and 1962 FIS Nordic World Ski Championships were held in the Zakopane and Tatra Mountains area.